alae-touba/software-engineering-notes/java-ee-spring/readme.md

 This relationship will be bidirictioanl which means we can go from an instructor to its instructors details and vice versa.

+Here is what we're going to see:
+* creating instructor and its instructor detail
+* creating an instructor
+* creating an instructor detail and linking it to an existing instructor in the db
+* updating an instructor
+* updating an instructor detail
+	* method1: directly by its id (<=>instructor's detail id):
+	* method2: by the instructor:
+* get the instructor from the instructor detail object
+* deleting an instructor (will delete also its instructor detail because of calscading delete)
+* deleting instructor's detail (will delete instructor also because of cascading delete)
+* deleteing the instructor's detail without deleting the instructor (we must remove the cascading delete in the InstrucorDetail entity)

+Lets create the project follwoign these steps

 * create a maven quick start project

 * add dependencies to: mysql connector, hibernate orm